The Fastest Ways to Remove Google Search Results: Ranked

 According to Google, “When you’re searching on Google and find results about you that contain your phone number, home address, or email address, you’ll be able to quickly request their removal from Google Search — right as you find them. “

 To get Google to remove personal information right in search results, click on the three dots next to the result.
-Find more information here
+Find more information here.

-Removal Using "Right to be forgotten"
+Removal Using “Right to be Forgotten”

-Personal information will be removed from Google if it is in breach of European privacy laws, sometimes known as "Right to be Forgotten" laws, if your government ID number or bank account exists on the page, or if an image of a signature (handwritten).
+If you are an EU citizen or a citizen of a country that recognizes the Right to Be Forgotten, you may be in luck (Americans are not so lucky).
+Personal information will be removed from Google if it is in breach of European privacy laws, sometimes known as “Right to be Forgotten” laws, if your government ID number or bank account exists on the page, or if an image of a signature (handwritten).

 This is what you often see on a Google results page if results have been removed under data protection laws: